gmarinho/udacity-dend-capstone/README.md

 After loading each of the facts and dimensions, a data quality is perfomed in fact table `product_sales`, in order to confirm that all the products have their unique ID.

+Also, a second test will be applied in the same fact table, to ensure that all the  `product_sales.total_sales` are greater than or equal to 0.

 Below we have the dag structure:

 ![DAG](dag_structure.png)